-• Input from the Performance Analyst Team is required.
+Input from the Performance Analyst Team is required.
 I understand that the team have a high work load at present, which has meant that they are not able to focus their efforts on the accuracy of the data and the presentation of the data.
-It is anticipated that this will be addressed and delivered early in 2020.

-Work in progress with expected delivery and completion in early 2020.
+It is anticipated that this will be addressed and delivered in the 1st quarter of 2020.
+Work in progress with expected delivery and completion in the 1st quarter of 2020.